galaxyproject/gravity/README.rst

 A process manager (`supervisor`_) and management tools for `Galaxy`_ servers.

-Installing this will give you two executables, ``galaxycfg`` and ``galaxyadm``.
+Installing this will give you an executables, ``galaxy`` which is used to manage Galaxy.
-As their names imply, ``galaxycfg`` does things related to configuration and ``galaxyadm`` does things related to administration.

 A virtualenv will automatically be created for your Galaxy server.
 It's a good thing.

 Installation
 ============